-get Retrieves versions of SCCS files. delta Applies changes (deltas) to the text of SCCS files. i.e., creates new versions. admin Creates SCCS files and applies changes to parameters of SCCS files. prt Formats and prints portions of SCCS files. help Gives explanations of diagnostic messages. rmdel Removes a delta from an SCCS file; allows the removal of deltas that were created by mistake. chghist Changes the commentary associated with a delta. what Searches any PWB/UNIX file(s) for all occurrences of a special pattern and prints out what follows it; is useful in finding identifying information inserted by the get command. sccsdiff Shows the differences between any two versions of an SCCS file. comb Combines two or more consecutive deltas of an SCCS file into a single delta; often reduces the size of the SCCS file.
+get Retrieves versions of SCCS files. delta Applies changes (deltas) to the text of SCCS files, i.e., creates new versions. admin Creates SCCS files and applies changes to parameters of SCCS files. prs Prints portions of an SCCS file in user specified format. help Gives explanations of diagnostic messages. rmdel Removes a delta from an SCCS file; allows the removal of deltas that were created by mistake. cdc Changes the commentary associated with a delta. what Searches any PWB file(s) for all occurrences of a special pattern and prints out what follows it; is useful in finding identifying information inserted by the get command. sccsdiff Shows the differences between any two versions of an SCCS file. comb Combines two or more consecutive deltas of an SCCS file into a single delta; often reduces the size of the SCCS file. val Validates an SCCS file.